bictorv/chaosnet-bridge/doc/CONVERSE.md

 - [ ] The message input window should (optionally?) support multi-line input (using QPlainTextEdit instead of QTextEdit).
 - [ ] Sending the message should be done in a separate thread, so it can be interrupted/cancelled if it takes too long time.
-- [x] Messages should (optionally?) be displayed in separate tabs/windows for different destinations, keeping conversations separate.
 - [ ] Incoming/outgoing messages should be saved to disk and restored when Converse is restarted.
 - [ ] There should be some (optional) sound effect when a message is received (and perhaps sent). *But I can't get `QSoundEffect` to work on my Mac.* :-(
 - [ ] There should be some display of whether saved destinations are online, and non-idle. *Implementation idea: use the STATUS protocol to see if the host is up, the FINGER protocol which gives a quick response if it is supported, and otherwise the NAME protocol (where the output needs parsing).*